Code-Institute-Submissions/portfolio-project-101/README.md

 # Kids Maths
 ![image](https://user-images.githubusercontent.com/119969411/212360576-665ef017-aa43-4296-8930-b7c9a98a9992.png)

-The *__Local Youth Centre__* is a site that hopes to help parents with their kids to fit-in to the society, without allot of unnecessary struggling with daily routines, which soemtimes gives less motivation regarding family unity (the struggle will always be there - but the Youth Centre want's to losend it up a bit and make it less painful... nobody said that life is easy - especially rasing youth's, but help is here)...
+The *__Kids Maths__* is a site that hopes to help parents with their kids, so that they can coupe with the Maths subject.
+As this subject in school tends to be difficult for alot of kids, with all the logic etc. then this site could reslease some of the tension that this topic creates - in a stress related point of view.
+This site's goal is to make a simple game of Maths whit easy calculated numbers that are equal to the Maths in school (a learning by doing concept).
+The game has sounds and scorings that should give the kids motivation (like applaudes etc).
+The game on the site does not have any sound effects that gives the kids negative feedback, but only positive feedback, which should inspire the kids to enjoy the Maths topic rather than thinking that it is booring...
-In short words, we would like to help parents to keep focus on their family without splitting it up - because of work and other necessary routines.
+In short words, we would like to help kids to keep up the eager of learning Maths without giving up - because of lack of motivation.
-Together, and with other adults - we can build a great world for our kids - for a better and brighter future.
+The Maths and logic is necessary for all kids and is used everywhere and by making it a fun game, maybe we can encourage the kids to submit this fine topic and help them on a trip for a better and brighter future, when they grow up.
+By repeating Maths they learn and with this game - it will hopefully be fun to repeat - for the kids.

 # Existing Features

-__*"Your Local Youth Center"*__ site has:
+__*"Kids Maths"*__ site has:

-* A landing page with an *about section, opening hour*, and *social media-links* in the page footer.
-* There is also a *gallery section* with pictures from the centre events with the kids (GDPR precaution is handled after subrscription and will not be a part of this project).
+* A Calculator that generates random numbers.
+* There is also a *Summary Page* that displays results of the answers, if the were correct or not and the result of the time spent on the Maths quiz.
-* There is a *signUp* page also, on the sight for registration to the youth centre.
+* There is a *reset function* on the *Summary Page* page also, so that the kids don't have to learn about the "crtl+shit+R" function, if they want to start over.
-* On the top of the site pages there is a navigationbar -to navigate between all pages and also to navigate to the page *"how to guide"*.
-* Links to pdf documents are put in the navigation bar, but also direct in paragraph text - for further information to the users (simplicity).
-* And last, but of most __*importance*__, the whole site content is built on spreading insperation and to motivate readers to register (marketing).
+* There are *"Mute function"*. also, but as the intention is to give positive feedback by sound, the sound is reccomended to stay on - with a choice to switch it of.
+* A __*Link*__ to the Summary Page is provided in the game area, which gives the kids an opurtunity to capture their effort and show it to their parents.

 ## Summary page

 ![image](https://user-images.githubusercontent.com/119969411/212361245-031be8be-16dd-41ee-a371-a276db375543.png)

-Featured on all three pages, the full responsive navigation bar includes links to the help, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
-This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
-Nav Bar
+This page contains a simple -easy to overview-table, of the *correct answers*, *wrong answers* and *total time* spent on the quiz.
+It focuses on the effort spent on the game and is as simple as it can be, to not complicate things.

-## The Game page image
+## The Game page

 ![image](https://user-images.githubusercontent.com/119969411/212361394-4c19dba9-9387-4723-a47c-8e9110e9c92b.png)

-The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
-This section introduces the user to The *Youth Centre* with an eye catching animation to grab their attention Landing Page
+The game page has a simple overview of the functions provided to start the game and what the game gives in response.
+Press something and the game will give the user feedback about what the game is all about.
+It has minimal functions, to let the Kids focus on the game, rather then focucing on how to play it.

 ## The game Main functions

 <img width="302" alt="image" src="https://user-images.githubusercontent.com/119969411/212361803-1a52316d-2b0a-4258-a49e-ed36e1ff7ab9.png">

-The *about/welcome* section will allow the user to see the benefits of joining the *"Local Youth Centre"*, as well as the benefits of Youth Centre's in general.
-In this section the user's will see the value of signing up for the Youth Centre and it should encourage the user to consider accepting assistance from us.
-A sales-pitch in this section is the inspiering letter from an already registered user.
+The *Calculator* section will allow the user to play/Learn *"Addition"*, *"Subtraction"*, *"Multiplication"* and *"Division"* by random numbers generated via clicking each specific button.
+An answering box will allow the user to give input of numbers as answers to the quiz...if other characters than numbers is entered in the answering box, the user will get feedback to enter a valid number... if the answer is wrong, then the user will get a visual feedback of that and the correct answer is given as feedback... if the answer to the question is correct, then the user will get positive feedback of that including a pling sound... each time the user reaches a value of 10 correct answers, then the user will get applaudes sound.
+The mute and sound on buttons, gives the user a chance to turn of the game sound and put it back on again.
+All answers - correct or wrong is given in a scoreboard after pressing enter or clicking submit answer - so the Summary Page is just a copy of that, to view as a "diploma" and share it with their parents.

 # Testing

 The site has been tested within the timeline and resources given, on different devices and different browser.
-Tools as jigsaw.w3.org, valitator.w3.org, webaccessability.com, caniuse.com and diffchecker, plus more have been used to ensure a stable site -before deployment.
+Tools as jigsaw.w3.org, valitator.w3.org, webaccessability.com, caniuse.com, Lighthouse and JSHint, plus more have been used to ensure a stable site -before submitting this project.

-Media queries for smal screen size's has solved all opened normal issues before deployment.

-One open minor Issue - to be postsponed and lifted out oh this deployment is:
-1. On very, very small devices that opens the site from the "Facebook Messenger APP", the alignment on the site differs comparing to other browsers(so it seems like the APP uses it's own browser?).
-  *  This can be solved now and after deployment, by adding media queries for any devise that shows this issue (ie. user reports the "error").
-  *  Most likely, we will get no report from users regarding this "bug" (chanses of this scenario is minor).
-  *  Most likely, the amount of users getting this "error" is minor and workaround exists.
-     - To get past this issue (if a user gets the site link posted on the messenger APP and has a tiny devise) - then the user can open site on another browser.
-     - Another browser would be like ex. "open page on samsung internet" for a samsung smartphone (with a very very small screen).
-  *  So with a first line support, the answer (work around) would be to tell the user to open in other browser.
-  *  A secondline support could solve the bug easy (if reported).

-Whit all this above issue considered, the best option is to push this release and see if a fix can be implemented later on.
+Features as toggle button for the sound on and off where taken away, for future approvements, Since this Issue was never solved (To have only one mute button instead of two separate - on for on and one for off).

 ## Validator Testing